Jim Corrigan: #51–62

 As Nate Kane and Jim Corrigan share the body of Kane, Nate comes to experience certain memories of Corrigan's revolving around a murder case from the 1930s.
 Intrigued, Nate Kane investigates further and he comes upon facts that indicate that Jim Corrigan might have been a murderer before his involvement with the Spectre.
 Meanwhile, the Spectre grows more savage, among other things killing all of the guilty on death row in a New York jail.
 Craemer continues to try and guide him.
 Corrigan also learns of what Nate is doing and the two part ways.
 To atone for his murdering of the criminals in the New York jail, Corrigan helps to prove the innocence of the one man he did not kill, but loses control once more, killing a bunch of corrupt police officers.
-During this time, he also comes across the troubled Michael Holt, whom he influences to become the second Mr. Terrific.
+During this time, he also comes across the troubled Michael Holt, whom he influences to become the second Mister Terrific.

 The Spectre continues on his merciless way, dispensing justice on every guilty person that he comes across.
 He also finally meets Nate Kane and the woman he previously thought he had murdered.
 Trying to come to grips with his own sins as well as hers (she had killed her mother and tried to frame Corrigan for it), the woman's granddaughter mercy-killed her grandmother in fear of what the Spectre would do.
 Forced to judge her, Corrigan and the Spectre fight and decide that they will need the judgement of God on their own existence.